Skip to content

 • Legal, compliance, and age-rating adjustments

-A localized game doesn’t feel translated - it feels native.
+A well-localized game doesn’t feel translated; it feels native to the player’s culture.

 gamer playing games